jwatte/C4EngineExamples/Readme.md

               | Readme.md
               | ...
  ```
  2. Set the C4CodeRoot and C4DataRoot in your IDE or through the CMake command to point to the C4 root folder.
-The contents of each folder can be merged and defined, for example, to `C:\users\john\source\MyGame\C4Engine`.
+The contents of the two folders (code and data) can be merged; in this case both variables can be set to something like `C:\users\john\source\MyGame\C4Engine`.
  3. Run CMake to generate the project
  4. Compile
  5. Run